dwrolvink/powershell-misc/IntroductionToModules.md

 Instead of putting every kind of custom function in one module, you might want to split your module up into different packages.

 For example, you might want to put all your logging functionality in one package, and have a general package that does a lot of custom things use that module by default.
+These packages can be called submodules, or better known as NestedModules.

 So, let's say we create a new module, called __InfraManager__, that brings a lot of custom functions with it, like connecting to storage solutions, creating VM's, etc. We'll also rename WriteLog into __Logger__ to make it more clear that this module is a general logger, not just a way to dynamically load the Write-Log function.